One Relationship that Is Rarely Restored

 But there’s one relationship that I’ve seldom seen restored.

 When pastors’ relationships with their leadership teams are badly damaged, in my experience they rarely regain a truly respectful, trusting and productive ministry relationship ever again.
+I’m not saying this is impossible, but I am saying that it is extremely difficult to repair these kinds of relationships.

 This is why leadership tensions need to be recognized and addressed immediately and rigorously, the same way that we address a diagnosis of stage 4 cancer.
 There is not a minute to lose when serious leadership tensions arise.
 There is no time for denial, self-pity, blame-shifting or political maneuvering.
 These responses only pour gasoline on the fire.

-Pride and unforgiveness play a major role in many leadership conflicts.
+Pride and unforgiveness often play a major role in leadership conflicts.
 Pride can make it difficult for church leaders to ask for help and to humbly and honestly face their own sins and failures.
 Therefore, they often waste weeks or months blaming others for their problems or engaging in political maneuvering instead of seeking God’s grace to get to the root of their problems and change themselves.
 Even if a pastor or other leaders sincerely seek to change, others may refuse to model Christ’s forgiveness and support a gracious rebuilding of their relationship.
 As new wounds are inflicted and trauma increases, respect and trust are steadily drained away.
 Eventually the desire to work together is killed altogether, and everyone decides it’s better to simply part ways.

-In some cases, the failure to achieve restoration is because the pastor was not truly called to pastoral ministry in the first place.
-As one seminary president put it, “All too often, our seminaries attract intellectual introverts who are relationally challenged.”
-Just because a man has a high IQ and finds pleasure standing in front of people to preach God’s word, that doesn’t mean he is actually called to pastoral ministry.
-A genuine call will be revealed by the gifting to be an imitator of Christ (1 Cor.
+Finally, it must be recognized that in some cases the failure to achieve restoration is because the pastor was not truly called to pastoral ministry in the first place.
+Just because a man is a gifted expositor and speaker and finds pleasure standing in front of people to preach God’s word, that doesn’t mean he is actually called to pastoral ministry.
+A genuine pastoral call will include, among other things, the gifting to be an imitator of Christ (1 Cor.
 11:1), which reveals itself in the pastoral ability to model humility, read other people’s emotions and needs, show genuine compassion, forgive quickly and completely, bear with others’ weaknesses and model the fruit of the Holy Spirit.
 No man displays these qualities perfectly, but if this is not the usual inclination of a pastor, ongoing relational conflict will often drive him from his pulpit.

 Whatever the cause, in my experience the pattern is sadly consistent: badly damaged relationships between pastors and their leadership teams are extremely difficult to repair.